datastax/ruby-driver/features/security/README.md

 cat node1.pem node2.pem node3.pem > server.pem
 ```

-Note that you can skip this step if you aleady have only one pem certificate.
+__Note__: You can skip this step if you aleady have only one pem certificate.

 Finally, having our combined PEM certificate, we can give it to the client to verify our server's identity: